 As a young person, I participated in Boy Scouts, DeMolay, and several community activities within the community.
 Some of them were once a year, and others several times a year.
 It was always fun for me, and I met people that I would have never met without my involvement in helping others.
 My dad volunteered to be our scout leader and led all of our meetings.
 It was fun to see him in that role, and I still remember it today.
-If transportation is a challenge, get with some other parents and carpool, so that you don’t have to drive them each time to the meetings.
-You will see benefits in your child and will see them blossom in their excitement of helping others and adding value.
+If transportation is a challenge, get with some other parents and carpool, so you don’t have to drive them each time to the meetings.
+You will see your child’s benefits and see them blossom in their excitement of helping others and adding value.

 Yours for Better Parenting,